libremfg/rhize-docs/content/how-to/tutorial-create-equipment-class-rule.md

 #### Equipment class property

 1. From the properties tab, create a new property.
-2. For type, select `BOUND`.
+1. For type, select `BOUND`.
-3. For name, enter `orderNumber`.
+1. For name, enter `orderNumber`.
-4. For UoM, select the unit of measure created earlier (`Order Number`).
+1. For UoM, select the unit of measure created earlier (`Order Number`).
+1. Confirm by clicking the green tick icon.

 {{< bigFigure
 width="100%"